A pathway to a healthier you

 Racism, discrimination and the CALD nurse

-“I heard from someone else that she didn’t want me to leave my current role.
-There’s this expectation that CALD nurses are there to fill junior roles and positions.
-When we apply for promotions or senior positions, we’re told we should be grateful to be here when we’re overlooked.”
+Someone told me that my manager didn’t want me to leave my current role.
+There’s an expectation that Culturally and Linguistically Diverse (CALD) nurses are there to fill junior roles and positions.
+When we apply for promotions or senior positions and are overlooked, we’re told we should be grateful to be here.

 Identifying racist behaviours